 Broadband service is a necessity for many consumers.
 The FCC is doing the right thing by taking a hard look at the privacy protections that consumers need, as more and more of the details of their online lives flow through their broadband connections.
 ISPs are not alone in needing to respect their customers' privacy and to keep their data secure, but they play a unique role in the digital ecosystem.
 The conversation about privacy under the Open Internet Order should proceed from a recognition of this unique role, resulting in strong privacy and security protections.
-I look forward to more opportunities to discuss the details with all of you, as well as with industry, consumer groups, academics, technologists and, of course, the FCC.
+I look forward to more opportunities to discuss the details with all stakeholders - industry, consumer groups, academics, and technologists - and, of course, with the FCC.